How are your commissioned portraits created?

 Space required is dependent on the size of the dog that I’m photographing, the larger the subject the more space I’ll need to work in.
 As a basic minimum though I’ll need a dry indoor area with a flat, unobstructed floor space measuring at least 3m x 3m in which to set up my mobile photographic studio equipment (white background and studio flash head).

 Who will need to be there during the initial photography sitting?

 Sittings are always much more successful when your hound is accompanied by 2 of their favourite dog lovers to help them during the shoot.
 Having only a single helper present to assist the subject can greatly limit the number and range of useable photographs that I’ll be able to capture during the sitting, unless your dog is well trained to command…

 …Will I need to get my dog groomed before the sitting?

 Your dog doesn’t have to be groomed for the sitting but they will definitely need to be clean.
 Each portrait is crafted directly from the high definition photographs taken during the sitting, they’re not drawn or painted copies of the photographs.
 As such if there are particles, dirt, moulted or stray hairs etc. on your dog’s coat at the time of the sitting they’ll also be on your final portrait.
 Your dog will need to look on the day as you want them to look in their portrait.

 How long will the initial photography sitting last?

 There’s no set time limit.
-Every sitting is different as every dog has their own unique personality and I’ll work until I have a full range of highly detailed, expressive photographs from which I’ll then craft your portrait.
+Every sitting is different as every dog has their own unique personality and I’ll work until I have a full range of photographs from which I’ll then craft your portrait.
 In general though, sittings generally take 1-2 hours from my arrival to departure.

 Yes, that’s fine.
 If this is the case I’ll make sure to set aside extra time when I arrive to get to know them and help to put them at ease by allowing them to get used to my photographic equipment before we start the sitting.